-Life Guidance by Ruth Mader and Mademoiselle Paradis by Barbara Albert celebrated their world premiere on September 8, one in Toronto, the other one in Venice.
-Read what the
+LIFE GUIDANC by Ruth Mader and MADEMOISELLE PARADIS by Barbara Albert celebrated their world premiere on September 8, one

-The Hollywood Reporter wrote on Life Guidance by Ruth Mader
+The Hollywood Reporter wrote on LIFE GUIDANCE by Ruth Mader

-news these days to understand that, for the Western world, trouble is probably not far off the future.
+days to understand that, for the Western world, trouble is probably not far off the future.

 Boyd van Hoeij, The Hollywood Reporter

-Screen International on Mademoiselle Paradis by Barbara Albert
+Screen International on MADEMOISELLE PARADIS by Barbara Albert

 ... an exquisitely crafted period drama

-Mademoiselle Paradis illustrates a rich selection if themes from the class divide of the period to the treatment of the afflicted and the plight
+MADEMOISELLE PARADIS illustrates a rich selection if themes from the class divide of the period to the treatment of the afflicted and the plight

 of Maria as a young woman given no say in her own future.